 - meet the criteria for at least one of the federal economic immigration programs subject to CIC's Express Entry system - o obtain a CIC Express Entry Profile Number and a Job Seeker Validation Code, and indicate their interest in immigrating to B.C. - meet the criteria under one of the BC PNP's EEBC categories.
 If you are interested in applying to the BC PNP and want to determine if you qualify under the EEBC stream, you need to ensure that you meet the minimum criteria for both the relevant BC PNP categories as well as one of the eligible federal economic immigration programs.

-You must meet the minimum criteria for one of the categories under the EEBC stream:
+You must meet the minimum criteria for the following EEBC stream: